- What is MATH Matters?

 - When and where do students register for MATH Matters?

-Registration for MATH Matters closes on noon August 19th.
+Registration for MATH Matters closes at noon August 17th.
 If a student wishes to register after this point, they must contact the Science Student Success Centre at (613) 520-2600 ext.
 3111.

 - If a student gets an error message when trying to register for MATH Matters, what should they do?